edgestorejs/edgestore/docs/docs/main/utils.md

 ## Download links

-Sometimes the browser shows the file directly on the browser instead of downloading it.
+Sometimes the browser shows the file directly in the browser instead of downloading it.
 To force the browser to download the file, you can use the `getDownloadUrl` function.

 ```ts
 import { getDownloadUrl } from '@edgestore/react/utils';